nentennens/electronics_store/README.md

 # About

 Electronics Store is my pet project.
 My inspiration for it was a few popular online stores.
-The project features the ability to add items to the cart, an account system<!-- for saving the cart -->, search for items with filters, and more.
+The project features the ability to add items to the cart, an account system for saving the cart, search for items with filters, and more.

 # How to run it locally